J159/feedreader/README.md

-# Feedreader Testing!
+# Feedreader Testing

 ## Description

 Project 4 Feedreader Testing - Udacity Front End Web Development Nanodegree.

-A project on writing effective tests in Jasmine to verify several Feedreader features.
+A project on writing effective tests in Jasmine to verify several Feedreader functions.
 HTML, CSS, app.js, fonts, and Jasmine version 2.1.2 provided by Udacity.

 A summary of the Suites/Tests are listed below:

-* Suite 1 - RSS Feeds: verifies that feeds are defined, have a URL, and a name
+* Suite 1 - RSS Feeds: verify feeds are defined and have a URL and name

 * Suite 2 - The Menu: tests if menu is hidden by default and changes visibility when menu icon is clicked